Concept

 What is FIRE?

-The movement, the math, and what your FIRE number actually means.
+The movement, the math, and what your FIRE number actually means in 2026.

-FIRE stands for Financial Independence, Retire Early — a movement focused on saving and investing aggressively (typically 25–70% of income) so investment returns alone can cover your living expenses decades before traditional retirement age.
-Once your portfolio is large enough that the 4% safe withdrawal rate funds your annual spending, work becomes optional.
+FIRE stands for Financial Independence, Retire Early — a movement built on the idea that aggressive saving and low-cost index investing can compress a 40-year working career into 15–25 years.
+Once your portfolio is large enough that the 4% safe withdrawal rate funds your annual spending, paid work becomes optional.

 Methodology